Getting to Know Your Neighborhood: The North End

 150 North St.

-Founded in 1885, the North Bennet Street School gave immigrants the skills necessary to succeed in their new lives by providing vocational training in pottery, sewing, printing, watch repair, sheet metal work, cabinetmaking, jewelry making, and carpentry, helping generations become craftsmen and artisans.
+Founded in 1885, the North Bennet Street School gave immigrants the skills necessary to succeed in their new lives by providing vocational training in pottery, sewing, printing, watch repair, sheet metal work, cabinetmaking, jewelry making, and carpentry, helping generations of Bostonians become craftsmen and artisans.
 Today, the school has a worldwide reputation and continues to train fledgling artisans and craftspeople, with full-time programs in bookbinding, violin making and repair, piano technology, locksmithing, and furniture making.
-You don’t have to be a full-time student to take one of the excellent programs.
-Due to the pandemic, the school has temporarily suspended classes, but plans to reopen in early 2022.
-Check their website and sign up for their email lists to get the latest updates on their reopening.
+You don’t have to be a full-time student to enroll in one of the programs.

-There is also a gallery-store—featuring student, faculty, and alumni work—open to the public Monday through Friday, from 8:30 am to 2 pm.
-Visitors must wear masks.
+There is also a gallery-store—featuring student, faculty, and alumni work—open to the public Monday through Thursday, from 7:30 am to 2 pm.

 The Paul Revere House